yansiegers/E-Physio/README.md

 #### Generating CSS with Tailwind

 ## Credits and copyright
-This project is done by four studends of NHL Stenden, within the minor The Next Web.
+This project is done by four students of NHL Stenden, within the minor The Next Web.
 School year 2020/2021, second semester.

 ### Contact details
 For any questions about the project you can send the [owner of this repository](https://github.com/yansiegers) an email.
 The full contact details of all team members can be found in the documentation of the project.